IsaiahDelaCruz/IsaiahDelaCruz.github.io/essays/something.md

 # <img width="200px" class="rounded float-start pe-4" src="../img/toolbelt_img.jpg">

-When it comes to programming I imagine a tool belt around my waist.
-Once you first get started you start to use and gain more tools on your belt.
-Maybe your first language was Python or Java but eventually as you continue to go through school and different experiences throughout your life, your toolbelt gains a large plethra of tools.

 I consider myself someone who "bloomed late" as I only started gaining interest in programming and coding in my Senior year of Highschool when I decided to take a AP Computer Science class.
 The class itself was extremely fun and I found myself both challenged and engaged with each assignment there was to come.